antonia1999/CSE110/index.md

 2. Hawaii
 3. Mallorca

+*and*

-1. I would like to go to:
+100. I would like to visit:
-   -Hawaii
-    -Honululu

-100. First list item
-     - First nested list item
+     - Hawaii

 *TO-DO:
 - [x] first assignment